joeytsui1/Dowsie-Diff/README.md

 <img width="889" alt="Screenshot 2023-01-12 at 9 39 46 PM" src="https://user-images.githubusercontent.com/109801026/212226230-8ceef8d6-e921-4c04-89c2-8268f07ef0e5.png">

 # Functionality & MVP
+- Interactive Visual Charts/Graph/Tables
+- User inputs to fetch data from the Riot Games API
+- Dynamically renders the charts and tables with data that we get back from the fetch call
+- Dropped Menu with different costs of units and if clicked in a modal would show up for the unit

 # Implementation Timeline
 - Friday - Querying the Riot API and storing the data we get so can be implemented to  render in HTML